-- Always Weigh the Implications of Refinancing a Federal Loan:
+2. Always Weigh the Implications of Refinancing Federal Student Loans:

 When considering student loan refinancing, borrowers commonly forget to compare their options regarding the two types of interest rates on loans — fixed interest and variable interest rates.

-- Variable rates change over time based on current financial and economic conditions.
+- Variable rates change over time based on current financial and economic conditions, including the current LIBOR rate.
 They can do so at any time in the financial climate, thereby affecting the interest applied to a loan.
-Variable interest rates will often start lower than fixed interest rates, but there is always the possibility that, as they fluctuate, they will rise and cause an increase monthly payments.
+Variable interest rates will often start lower than fixed interest rates, but there is always the possibility that, as they fluctuate, they will rise and cause an increase in monthly payments.

 Choose the Right Program

-Finding the right student loan refinancing program (along with agreeable terms and rates) can be time consuming and daunting, especially for first-time refinancers.
+Finding the right student loan refinancing program (along with agreeable terms and rates) can be time-consuming and daunting, especially for first-time refinancers.
 However, understanding your options is the best way to obtain a firm grasp on your finances and find the best refinancing loan possible.
-If you need any assistance, ELFI’s refinancing experts and management team — with over thirty years of experience in the student loan industry — will gladly help!
+If you need any assistance, Education Loan Finance’s refinancing experts and management team — with over thirty years of experience in the student loan industry — will gladly help!*

 *Subject to credit approval.
 Terms and conditions apply.